The Basics

 How long will my chocolate last?

 Dark chocolate can last up to about 2 years unopened but we recommend consuming it within 18 months.
-Milk chocolate has a slightly shorter shelf life – around 18 months – and white chocolate should be consumed within a year.
-Shelf life can be extended in the fridge and freezer but moisture is killer for chocolate so we recommend storing it at room temperature, under 70 degrees Fahrenheit, if possible.
+Milk chocolate has a slightly shorter shelf life – around 18 months – and white chocolate should be consumed within a year or so.
+We recommend storing it at room temperature, around 68-70 degrees Fahrenheit, if possible.
+Please don't put your chocolate in the fridge.

 How do you select the chocolates in your collection?

 We start by getting to know the makers.
-We have spoken face-to-face with almost every chocolate maker in our collection, and this is a practice we'd like to continue.
+We have spoken face-to-face with almost every chocolate maker in our collection, and this is a practice we intend to continue.
 We want to make sure, not only that we love their chocolate and how they source and make it, but that they love what we’re doing, too.
-We only work with producers who use fair trade cacao or better, and ethical and sustainable ingredients and practices in both their sourcing and production techniques.
+We only work with producers who use ethical and sustainable ingredients and practices in both their sourcing and production techniques.
 We highlight small, BIPOC, women-owned, and family-owned companies, whose products are often hard to find on retail shelves and in online collections.
+In fact, there are a couple brands we carry that aren't carried on any other shelves in the U.S.

 After that, you guessed it: we taste the chocolate.
-We are looking for great taste and textures, interesting and inventive flavors, a great story, and a wide variety of chocolates from around the world that allows us to really taste the essence of the source cacao.
+We are looking for great flavor and textures, interesting and inventive flavor combinations, a great story, and a wide variety of chocolates from around the world that allows us to really taste the essence of the source cacao.
 We will highlight different makers, flavors and themes throughout the year to ensure you have the chance to taste as much chocolate as possible.

 If you have a favorite craft chocolate that we don’t carry, let us know by emailing info@chocolatedispensary.com.